USF-IMARS/seus-mbon-cruise-ctd-processing/README.md

 The pre-render steps used to generate the above directory structure  are summarized by  the mermaid chart below.

+NOTE: this is out of date.
+The ctd_reports are not generated or rendered.
+Everything happens in the cruise_reports.

 ```mermaid
 graph TD